teoaivalis/Search-Based_Data_Influence_Analysis/README.md

 **Keywords:** Observational Influence Analysis, Information Retrieval, Generative AI, Copyright Violation, Unlearning.

+# Workshop Acceptance
+This work has been accepted for presentation at the 2nd Workshop on Navigating and Addressing Data Problems for Foundation Models (DATA-FM @ ICLR 2025).
+We are excited to contribute to this discussion on the challenges of data influence in generative AI.

 Our Proposed Method can be depicted in the following figure.
 ![Proposed Method](proposed_method.png)